fordsfords/netmon/README.md

 up every few minutes and runs the commands.

-More recently, I've been working with a customer and have made various improvements to the typical ad-hoc script.
+More recently, I've been working with a customer and have made various improvements to my ad-hoc script, and decided it deserved a repository.
-I'm sure there are much better monitoring tools out there that I'm not familiar with.
+I'm sure there are much better monitoring tools out there that generate pretty reports with fancy graphs, but this is better than nothing.
-But this is better than nothing, and "nothing" is what most customers do.
+(And "nothing" is what most people do.)

 ## Impact